 Browse Designs

 Broadly speaking the monument is made up of two stone types.
-The stones of the outer Sarsen circle and the central Trilithons are local to the area.
-These hard sandstone stones were probably transported from the Marlborough Downs; about twenty miles to the north-east of Salisbury Plain.
+Sarsens and Bluestones.
+While the large Sarsen stones come from the Marlborough Downs, about twenty miles from Stonehenge, the bluestones are not local.

-The 'bluestones' (80 stones, weighing up to five tons each) duplicate the arrangements of the sarsen stones.
-There is a bluestone circle inside the outer sarsen circle and a bluestone horseshoe inside the trilithons.
+The Bluestones form two arrangements inside Stonehenge, a circle inside the outer sarsen circle and a horseshoe inside the trilithons.

 Until the advent of the railways transport by water was the only way to effectively move large heavy objects over long distances.